Want to learn about the ancient Inca civilization? Rent a car and explore the surroundings of Cusco

 The quickest way to do a day trip to attractions around a unfamiliar city is to hire a car, especially in a typical tourist city like Cusco.
 Here, we recommend the itinerary for exploring areas around Cusco.

-Inca Capital Fortress
+Inca Citadel Fortress